dortania/OpenCore-Post-Install/universal/memory-presenting-four-dimms.md

 Under the `Memory` section there will be a `Devices` section.
 Open the `Devices` section.

-> If the Devices section is not present manually add it, or copy it from one of the example plist files to the config.plist.
+> If the Devices section is not present, manually add it or copy it from one of the example plist files to the config.plist.

 We are going to "populate" the 12-slots with four DIMMS.
 Referring back to [Install and replace memory in your Mac Pro (2019)](https://support.apple.com/en-gb/HT210103?cid=macOS_UI_Memory_article_HT210103) we can see that our four DIMMS need to go into slots 3, 5, 8, and 10.